Lemonade Pet logo

-Lemonade Pet Insurance Review (2024): Policy Options & What’s Covered
+Lemonade Pet Insurance Review (2026): Policy Options & What’s Covered

 Pets have always been an important part of many American families.
-Yet, I don’t think I’d ever really considered the idea of purchasing insurance for a dog or cat until I learned that Lemonade was adding such an option.
+Yet, I don’t think I’d ever really considered the idea of purchasing insurance for a dog or cat until I learned that Lemonade was adding it as an option.
 Cut to a mere month after when my wife and I added a dog (we named her Rigby) to our family, giving me a chance to take a closer look at what Lemonade’s pet insurance is all about.
 In fact, after going through the process of getting a quote, we ended up purchasing a policy for ourselves.

-So how does Lemonade’s pet insurance work and what has my experience been like so far?
+So, how does Lemonade’s pet insurance work and what has my experience been like so far?
 Let’s get into what you need to know about their policies along with my thoughts.

 As for downsides, even with top-tier coverage, Lemonade policies only cover up to 90% of expenses (not including deductibles).
 Additionally, while waiting periods are largely reasonable, the wait period for cruciate ligament events is six months.

-- Adjustable coverage plans
+• Adjustable coverage plans

-- Discounts for multiple pets or bundling with other Lemonade policies
+• Discounts for multiple pets or bundling with other Lemonade policies

-- Reasonable wait times
+• Reasonable wait times

-- Maximum plan option still only pays 90%
+• Maximum plan option still only pays 90%

-- Wait times do still apply
+• Wait times do still apply

-- Adding all available options can make policies pricey
+• Adding all available options can make policies pricey

 What is Lemonade Pet Insurance and How Does it Work?